 Implementation Guide [Note: this guide can be used during instruction, since it aggregates those plans from across the other templates]

 This NGSS Assessment Development Template was developed in alignment with Creative Commons by the Research + Practice Collaboratory, 2016.
+(Some content on this website may require the use of a plug-in, such as Adobe Acrobat Viewer.)
 These five steps were designed to help teams develop assessment tasks.

 - Step 1: Define what you will assess by analyzing relevant sections of A Framework for K-12 Science Education and crafting learning claims.